zerolend/zerolend-one/test/certora/README.md

-check if there's any way where pool can have it's liquidity index less than 1 ray ensure that indexes and rates are always increasing ensure that total virtual supply is always equal to erc20 token supply
+check if there's any way where pool can have it's liquidity index less than 1 ray ensure that indexes and rates are always increasing ensure that total virtual supply is always equal to erc20 token supply a full repay should incur no interest (debt rate is 0)